paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-303-research-and-engineering-activities.md

 <a id="section-4092"></a>
 ## § 4092.
-Personnel management authority to attract experts in science and engineering
+Personnel management authority to attract experts in science, engineering, and certain other disciplines
 **(a) Programs Authorized.—**

 (1) **Laboratories of the military departments.—** — The Secretary of Defense may carry out a program of personnel management authority provided in subsection (b) in order to facilitate recruitment of eminent experts in science or engineering for such laboratories of the military departments as the Secretary shall designate for purposes of the program for research and development projects of such laboratories.